Nery Castillo: Mexico national team

 He made his international debut for Mexico on 2 June 2007 vs Iran, in his hometown San Luis Potosí with Mexico winning the game 4–0, and went on to represent his country in the 2007 CONCACAF Gold Cup, where he scored his first international goal against Cuba, and in the 2007 Copa America.

 In the 2007 Copa America, a pre-tournament injury to Jared Borgetti gave Castillo a starting berth, and he scored l in Mexico's first match of the tournament, a 2–0 win against Brazil.

 He scored again against Ecuador, as Mexico secured a place in the knockout stages, and scored a brace in the quarter-final against Paraguay, the first goal from the penalty spot.
 Overall, Castillo was the third highest goal scorer of the tournament with four goals, behind Juan Román Riquelme and Robinho.

+Relationship with the Mexican media

+During a press conference on 25 March 2009 that was held after a training session for the national team ahead of a match against Costa Rica, Nery Castillo clashed with Mexican reporters, who were questioning his fitness and discipline following his late arrival at the camp.
+After a heating exchange, he finally responds and ended the exchange by saying: “La diferencia es que yo estoy en Europa y tú estás en México, y siempre te vas a quedar en México.” (“The difference is that I am in Europe and you are in Mexico, and you will always remain in Mexico.”)

 After retirement

 Following his retirement from football, he dedicated himself to selling fishing equipment and gear in Athens, Greece.
-He also has a branch in fournoi island near Ikaria.